APavlides/studyhall-tech-test/README.md

 #### Infrastructure & Deployment Considerations:

 - A microservices architecture with Kubernetes (K8s) could ensure scalability and fault tolerance.
+- It needs logging and monitoring added to provide transparency

 ### How you would expand the service to process all the chapters in each of 1,000 books.